-Julius Nouet and Claire Boukari were involved in the preparation of the fluorite samples for SEM observations, SR-XRF and induced fission track mapping.
-Andréa Somogyi directed the elemental mapping experiments on the Nanoscopium beamline
+Julius Nouet and Claire Boukari were involved in the preparation of the fluorite samples for SEM observations, SR-XRF \$and induced fission track mapping.
+Andréa Somogyi directed the elemental mapping experiments on the Nanoscopium beamline at Synchrotron SOLEIL, and supervised SR-XRF data interpretation.

-555 at synchrotron SOLEIL, and supervised SR-XRF data interpretation.
-Aurore Brézard-Oudot carried out the measurements by 3D optical profilometry at Group of electrical engineering Paris (GeePs) laboratory.
 Jocelyn Barbarand, Benjamin Brigaud and Maurice Pagel were involved in field work, data interpretation and contributed to the improvement of the manuscript.
 Louise Lenoir and Thomas Blaise participated in every step of the study and prepared the manuscript.